 In this context, Portugal took the opportunity to regain its importance as a player in the shipping sector through the International Shipping Register of Madeira (MAR).
-MAR is a second shipping register operating under the Portuguese flag, open to non-residents and allowing registration of both commercial vessels and yachts.
+MAR is the second shipping register operating under the Portuguese flag, open to non-residents and allowing registration of both commercial vessels and yachts.
 MAR was created in the late 1980s within the International Business Centre of Madeira (IBCM), which consists of a set of incentives, mainly of a tax nature, approved by the European Commission and currently in its fourth version (a new one is currently under discussion).
 MAR offers attractive conditions for shipowners and crew members, while ensuring high levels of security.
-MAR is proving to be very successful in attracting foreign investment and is now Portugal's largest shipping register and one of the largest shipping registers in Europe.2 At the end of December 2018, MAR had 662 ships,3 which means that the register is growing year after year, having grown by 7.3 per cent in the past year (50 more vessels).
-Among those ships, a significant number – 96 vessels – belong to the main ship-owners acting at international level (APM-Maersk, Mediterranean Shipping Company (MSC), CMA CGM Group and Cosco Shipping).4
+MAR is proving to be very successful in attracting foreign investment and is now Portugal's largest shipping register and one of the largest in Europe.2 At the end of December 2020, MAR had 730 ships,3 which means that the register is growing year after year, having grown by 7.3 per cent in the past year (50 more vessels).
+Among those ships, a significant number belong to the main ship-owners acting at international level (APM-Maersk, Mediterranean Shipping Company (MSC), CMA CGM Group and Cosco Shipping).

 More recently, the links to Portugal appear to be expanding.
 In fact, there has been a significant increase in new constructions in Portugal.
 The press reported several new constructions in the Estaleiros de Viana shipyard, which had its 'best year ever' in 2020 according to its chairperson.
 In addition, a 20-year concession for the Estaleiros de Aveiro shipyard has been given to a foreign investor, which will invest in its refurbishment.
 This shift appears to mean that there is now room for financing new constructions in Portugal.

 On the other hand, recent legislative changes focused on modernising the ordinary register in Portugal.
 Therefore, the Portuguese flag is aiming to also become relevant at the level of the ordinary register.

 The main Portuguese airports are located in Lisbon, Porto, Faro, Funchal (Madeira) and Ponta Delgada (the Azores).
 More than half of the movements and passengers go through Lisbon airport.
-In 2018, as in 2017, an overall increase of activity in the main airports was noted.
+In 2019, as in all recent years before, an overall increase of activity in the main airports was noted.
 However, a huge decrease occurred in 2020 due to the covid-19 pandemic.
 As this was a highly exceptional situation, and even though it had an important impact in the industry, these circumstances do not reflect the structural frame of Portugal's reality.
-The force behind this increase is international air passenger transport, in which low-cost airlines − among others, easyJet and Ryanair − are playing a significant role.
-According to the information available for the third quarter of 2018, the most important airlines at the main airports are in general TAP, Ryanair and easyJet.
-In Ponta Delgada, the presence of SATA Air Açores and SATA Internacional is also very significant, whereas in Funchal Transavia Airlines replaces Ryanair in the top three airlines and in Faro Jet2 also plays an important role.5
+The force behind that pre-pandemic increase is international air passenger transport, in which low-cost airlines − among others, easyJet and Ryanair − played a significant role.
+According to the information available for the fourth quarter of 2019, the most important airlines at the main airports were in general TAP, Ryanair and easyJet.
+In Ponta Delgada, the presence of SATA Air Açores and SATA Internacional is also very significant, whereas in Funchal, Transavia Airlines replaces Ryanair in the top three airlines and in Faro, Jet2 also plays an important role.4

-At the end of 2017, there were 1,227 aircraft registered in Portugal, which represents an overall increase of five aircraft in relation to 2016.
-The total number of aircraft includes, among others, 605 intended for private transportation, 230 for non-regular transportation and 85 for regular and non-regular transportation.
-There were also 28 companies licensed for air transportation and 16 for executive aviation.6 In our experience, numerous aircraft are operated in our jurisdiction under lease or financial lease agreements.
+At the end of 2019, there were 1,258 aircraft registered in Portugal, which represents an overall increase of 21 aircraft in relation to 2018.
+The total number of aircraft includes, among others, 610 intended for private transportation, 240 for non-regular transportation and 91 for regular and non-regular transportation.
+There were also 28 companies licensed for air transportation and 15 for executive aviation.5 In our experience, numerous aircraft are operated in our jurisdiction under lease or financial lease agreements.

 ii Recent changes

-The main changes to the transport industry in Portugal over the past five years consist of political responses to the global financial crisis, implemented through legislative or regulatory measures.
+The main changes to the transport industry in Portugal over recent years before the pandemic consisted of political responses to the global financial crisis implemented through legislative or regulatory measures.

-In a different matter, in the judgment of the Court of Justice (First Chamber) of 11 September 2014 (Case C-277/13), Portugal was censured in connection with competition restrictions at Lisbon, Porto and Faro airports concerning ground-handling activity (baggage handling, ramp handling and freight and mail handling).
-In spite of this, Parliament Resolution No. 78/2016, approved on 31 March 2016, provides some guidelines that show that the liberalisation process of the ground handling services in Portugal may be put on hold.
+In a different matter, in the judgment of the Court of Justice (First Chamber) of 11 September 2014,6 Portugal was censured in connection with competition restrictions at Lisbon, Porto and Faro airports concerning ground-handling activity (baggage handling, ramp handling and freight and mail handling).
+In spite of this, Parliament Resolution No. 78/2016, approved on 31 March 2016, provides some guidelines that show that the liberalisation process of ground handling services in Portugal may be put on hold.
 The recent nationalisation of TAP is expected to have a reverse effect on said process.

-Portugal has also been undergoing changes over the past few years aimed at enabling or providing incentives for transportation on electric power and on the increase of the renewable sources of energy.
+Portugal has also been undergoing changes over the past few years aimed at enabling or providing incentives for transportation of electric power and for an increase of renewable sources of energy.

-In summary, some of the main changes to the transport industry in Portugal over the past years concern the increase of private investment in traditionally publicly held companies and the international pressure to allow competition, even though the economic situation caused by the pandemic has reversed that to a certain extent, together with an increasing awareness of the relevance of technology and environmentally friendly sources of energy.
+In summary, some of the main changes to the transport industry in Portugal over past years have concerned the increase of private investment in traditionally publicly held companies and international pressure to allow competition, even though the economic situation caused by the pandemic has reversed that to a certain extent, together with an increasing awareness of the relevance of technology and environmentally friendly sources of energy.

 The financing of aviation, rail and shipping assets is not subject to specific regulations in Portugal.
 In general terms, the common legislation applicable to civil and commercial matters applies.